Progressive Discipline: Policy & Tips (+ Free Sample)

 For a low-cost payroll provider that we find best for small businesses, consider Gusto.

 Gusto provides HR labor law compliance.
 They also serve as an insurance provider and can offer health benefits and 401(k) savings plans for your employees if you wish to add those.
+Plus, get one month free when you run your first payroll.
+Offer will be applied to your Gusto invoice(s) while all applicable terms and conditions are met or fulfilled.

-Progressive Discipline: The 4-Step Approach
+How Progressive Discipline Works: The 4-Step Approach

 The most common form of progressive discipline, a crucial component of employee management, involves four steps: verbal warning, written warning, final written warning, and termination.
 The goal is to correct any inappropriate behavior, improve performance, and prevent future misdemeanors before relying on the most extreme sanction of termination.

-When it comes to disciplining employees, you must first explain what constitutes unacceptable behavior.
+Tip: When it comes to disciplining employees, you must first explain what constitutes unacceptable behavior.
 While some behavior is illegal (sexual harassment, racial discrimination), other behaviors can be unique to your organization.
 You need to define these and communicate them clearly in your employee handbook.

 It is also imperative that employees understand the consequences of poor work performance.
 Starting with their job description, you need to ensure that every employee understands their goals and how they will be held accountable.